 In this extensive guide, we will show you how to install Samsung Stock Firmware using Odin flash tool on Galaxy devices.

 People often tend to wander off to custom ROMs and root to add more features to the software.
 Well, that doesn’t always work out for everyone.
-Some may prefer the stability of the OEM software (Samsung Experience in this case) or its simplicity.
+Some may prefer the stability of the OEM software (One UI/Samsung Experience in this case) or its simplicity.
 But it might take some time before one realizes this.
 Anyhow, if you do wish to roll back to stock Samsung firmware, then the process is quite easy.
 All you need is your phone, a PC, USB cable, stock ROM, and the Odin flash tool.
-Once you have all these, you can follow the steps below and install stock firmware on Samsung Galaxy devices using Odin.

 Before we proceed to the actual steps, let us turn our attention towards the tool that we will be using to install Samsung stock firmware on Galaxy devices.